 Restored to perfection

 The larger projects were essential to the home’s function as a coliving space.
-Walls were torn down to create room for a community lounge, and updated kitchens large enough to accommodate multiple roommates at once and with high-end finishes were installed.
-Even televisions were seamlessly added over the fireplaces, building on the natural gathering places in the living room.
+Walls were torn down to create room for a community lounge, and updated kitchens with high-end finishes (large enough to accommodate multiple roommates at once). were installed.
+Even televisions were seamlessly installed over the fireplaces, building on the natural gathering places in the living room.

 Of course, not everything had to go.
 We kept much of the home’s charm in place.